franticallycodes/franticallycodes/README.md

 ### Hi there 👋

+I'm Martin and I like to teach people how to build applications.
+I specialize in JS and C#, but I'm always open to learning new languages.
+I'm still looking for inspiration on what to do with this README.

 <!--
 **franticallycodes/franticallycodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.